illia-bilinskyi/Lina/README.md

 # Lina
-Lina is a lightweight C++ library providing high-performance BLAS operations for efficient linear algebra computations.
+Lina is a lightweight and efficient C++ library for linear algebra, designed specifically for 3D geometry and graphics applications.